Analysis | Winners and losers from the 2020 election

 The suburban Democratic shift

-While the election was closer than Democrats would have preferred, there was one way in which the election lived up to their hopes: A shift in the suburbs.
+While the election was closer than Democrats would have preferred, there was one way in which the election lived up to their hopes: a shift in the suburbs.

-While there was much attention paid to late-counted mail ballots in urban areas that put Biden over the top in states like Michigan, Pennsylvania and Wisconsin, the bigger shift was in the suburbs.
+While there was much attention paid to late-counted mail ballots in urban areas that put Biden over the top in states such as Michigan, Pennsylvania and Wisconsin, the bigger shift was in the suburbs.
 In fact, there’s evidence that Trump actually improved his lot slightly in urban areas, which made the suburbs crucial for Biden.

-In 2016 exit polls, Trump won the suburbs by four points, 49-45.
-This time, Biden won them 51-48 — a seven-point shift in the margin.
+In 2016 exit polls, Trump won the suburbs by four points, 49 to 45.
+This time, Biden won them 51 to 48 — a seven-point shift in the margin.
 Biden also joins Obama as the only Democratic presidential candidate to carry the suburbs since 1992, if the exit polls don’t shift from now.
 The New York Times has a great visualization of the shift from 2016.

 Democrats’ suburban edge was also slightly bigger than in the 2018 election in which they won the House, when those areas split about evenly.
-And given the suburbs account for about half the votes these days — and growing — Democrats will want to keep that going.
+And given that the suburbs account for about half the votes these days — and growing — Democrats will want to keep that going.

 The only problem for them — and it’s a big split between the presidential race and down-ballot — was that this performance didn’t stretch to the conservative-leaning suburban seats Democrats were hoping to take from Republicans.
 So Democrats need to ask themselves whether this is really about the new reality or whether it was just about Trump, who underperformed his party in many ways, but particularly in these areas.